nightswimmer/OrderedList/README.md

         Serial.println(((Person*)students->getPosition(i))->name);
     }

-Check the example that comes with the library to see this code in action.
+Check the examples that come with the library to see the code in action.

 Version history
 ------------